icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [DevelopersHangout](http://www.developershangout.io/) - Two Developers talk about challeges, articles, news, books and other podcasts that came across their radar every 2 weeks.
 Laravel, PHP are two key topics, and other great podcasts like the ones listed above.
 * [Developer Tea](https://spec.fm/podcasts/developer-tea) - Podcast for web and software developers hosted by a developer that you can listen to in less than 10 minutes.
 * [Developing Perspective](https://github.com/ayr-ton/awesome-geek-podcasts/blob/master/	http://developingperspective.com/) - From development and design to marketing and support, Under the Radar is all about independent app development.
 It's never longer than 30 minutes.
-* [Devnology](http://devnology.nl/podcasts) - Podcast of the Dutch user group Devnology.
-It is mostly in English.
-Lots of interesting discussions with interesting people
 * [DevOps Cafe](http://devopscafe.org/) - In this interview driven show, John Willis and Damon Edwards take a pragmatic look at the technology, tools, and business developments behind the emerging DevOps movement.
 * [Digital Human](https://www.bbc.co.uk/programmes/b01n7094) - BBC series explores the digital world presented by Aleks Krotoski.
 * [Disruptive](https://soundcloud.com/wyssinstitute/sets/disruptive) - Researchers at the Wyss Institute for Biologically Inspired Engineering use Nature's design principles to develop bioinspired materials and devices that will transform medicine and create a more sustainable world.
 In this podcast series, Terrence McNally speaks directly with Institute researchers, exploring their motivations and how they envision our future as it might be impacted by their disruptive technologies.